 In the case of OTV, this creates an interesting situation where the OTV control plane must advertise newly learned addresses (MACs) to its neighbors before traffic can be passed from those neighbor sites to the local end host.
 Again, these semantics mimic that of routing protocols and ensure a more stable, scalable network.

 Spanning Tree Domain Isolation⌗

 OK, let's think this through for a minute.
 With OTV we've got our data centers separated by a Layer 3 interconnect, yet OTV is carrying Layer 2 frames between the data centers.
 Does that mean STP BPDUs are passing between the two sites?

 It's actually a trick question.
 OTV has native support for STP isolation whereby the router performing the OTV encapsulation will recognize STP BPDUs and prevent them from being delivered across the overlay.
 This completes the partitioning of the Layer 2 domain between the sites.
 The data plane is isolated by way of the Layer 3 interconnect and now the control plane is isolated thanks to this native optimization in OTV.

 First Hop Redundancy Protocol Isolation⌗

 In addition to STP BPDUs floating around the networks at either data center, there are also HSRP or VRRP packets.
 Since the Layer 2 domain is stretched, what happens to these protocols?
-Well, all of the HSRP/VRRP speakers are going to hear each other, an election will happen and one of the speakers will be elected the master and own the VMAC/VIP.
-That works fine for hosts in the same site as the master, but what about hosts in a remote site?
+Well, all of the HSRP/VRRP speakers are going to hear each other, an election will happen and one of the speakers will be elected the leader and own the VMAC/VIP.
+That works fine for hosts in the same site as the leader, but what about hosts in a remote site?

 Those hosts will have to transit the overlay in order to reach their default gateway.
 That's not exactly efficient.